Feel less anxious but healthier & happier within 30 days!

 I can feel how I get weaker by the day.

-My skin starts to break out heavily, scary problems with my digestion are normal, I have trouble falling asleep and sleeping through, and am feeling like sh*t in general (no workouts = no strength or energy!).
+My skin starts to break out like crazy, my digestion hates my poor food choices, I have trouble falling asleep and sleeping through, and am feeling like sh*t in general (no workouts = no strength or energy!).

-a) address individual problems once the project is over,
+a) To address individual problems as soon as I can or latest once the project is over,

-b) know never to work with that client ever again and
+b) to know to never work with that certain client again and

-Not finishing a project is definitely not an option.
-So I tend to power through promising myself never to work with that client again.
+I mean, not finishing a project is definitely not an option (unless some major f*ck up happens from client side which I haven’t experienced so far).
+So I tend to power through promising myself to never work with that client again.

 Thank God, these situations got a lot rarer because my BS radar had a steep learning curve – but unfortunately they still do happen from time to time.